-We have audited the financial report of the Multiple Sclerosis Society of Western Australia Inc. (MSWA), which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Statement by the Board of Directors.
+We have audited the financial report of MSWA Limited ('the Company') previously known as Multiple Sclerosis Society of Western Australia Inc., which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the statement by the board of directors.

-In our opinion, the financial report of MSWA has been prepared in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and the Associations Incorporation Act 2015 (WA), including:
+In our opinion, the financial report of the Company has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (a) giving a true and fair view of MSWA's financial position as at 30 June 2022 and of its financial performance and cash flows for the year ended on that date; and - (b) complying with Australian Accounting Standards to the extent described in Note 1 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013, and the Associations Incorporation Act 2015 (WA).
+- (a) giving a true and fair view of the Company's financial position as at 30 June 2023 and of its financial performance and cash flows for the year then ended; and - (b) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.